mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 > There is no need to change our existing body and mind, for the direct realization of the Way simply means [to become enlightened through training under a true Zen master.]

 ...
-Here Dogen Zenji tries to explain what *direct* means, what *directness* means. *Directness* means to allow to be realized by the teacher.
+Here Dōgen Zenji tries to explain what *direct* means, what *directness* means. *Directness* means to allow to be realized by the teacher.
 “Teacher” means the Buddha; [to allow to be realized] by the Buddha.

 So [that] *direct* means to allow to be realized by the teacher, by the Buddha, means you do not try to realize.
 If you try to realize, you are already attaching to your own discriminating mind.
 That’s why you always look at yourself and look at the teachers, look at the teaching, and look at the process of your practice, so very naturally lots of criticism is coming up.
 But actually, *direct* means you have to realize *where you are*.
 If you put yourself properly in the proper place, you are allowed to be realized.